sirodoht/sirodoht.com/content/blog/an-anecdotic-tour-on-the-history-of-programming-languages.md

 As far as concurrency is concerned, there are two primitives in Go, namely goroutines and channels, which implement what is known as *Communicating Sequential Processes*, an idea first described by Tony Hoare (the human who invented *quicksort*, and other important CS theories).
 This is considered one of the strong points of Go.

 One year later, in 2010, a personal project of Graydon Hoare’s was announced by Mozilla that it is being sponsored.
-The beautifully named *Rust* lang, was quietly born in 2006 and it took only 9 years to reach 1.0, in 2015.
+The beautifully named *Rust* lang was quietly born in 2006 and it took only 9 years to reach 1.0, in 2015.
 Since then, it has been one of the [most loved](https://stackoverflow.com/insights/survey/2017#most-loved-dreaded-and-wanted) programming languages.

 It is fascinating how much thought has been poured into the design of this language, and particularly the design of its type system, its unique feature.
 Rust is designed to be memory safe.
 It achieves this through concepts such as *owned variables*, *borrowed pointers* and *variable lifetime management*.
 In addition, it does not support classical inheritance but it has a *trait* system, inspired by Haskell.